Skip to content

 • It provides sufficient performance to ensure reliable operation of databases and applications.

 To configure StorageClasses based on your needs, refer to the relevant CSI drivers for your infrastructure.
-For example, use the EBS CSI driver for AWS or the Persistent Disk CSI driver for GCP.
+For example, use the EBS CSI driver for AWS or the Persistent Disk CSI driver for Google Cloud Platform.

 Cassandra#

-This chart deploys two Cassandra pods to store TheHive's data.
+This chart deploys two Cassandra pods to store TheHive data.

 You can review the Bitnami Cassandra Helm chart for available configuration options.